KirtanaSridharan/text-to-sql/README.md

 ## Datasets
 - **WikiSQL**: For training and evaluating SQL query generation.
 - **Spider**: For enhancing the system's performance on complex queries.

-## Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request or open an issue.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.